 ...and many more data about the pandemic.

-Further comprehensive scientific analyses, such as on the primary endpoint of the study (proportion of positive antibody blood tests in the population), consideration of subgroups and relational associations will be conducted after inclusion of all participants and subsequently after completion of the follow-up visits.
+Further comprehensive scientific analyses, such as on the primary endpoint of the study (proportion of positive antibody blood tests in the population), consideration of subgroups and relational associations started after the inclusion of all participants and completion of the baseline visits (April 9, 2021).
+Results are made available on the dashboard in a timely manner.